beneben1/python_face_recognition/Readme.md

 pip install opencv-python numpy face_recognition kivy Run the application:

-shell
+-shell
-Copy code
+-Copy code
-python main.py
+-python main.py

 ## Usage
 Launch the application.
 Click the "Capture Photo" button to capture a photo using your webcam.